Azure/azure-functions-signalrservice-extension/README.md

 }
 ```

-#### Send to a group
+##### Send to a group

-You can send a message only to connections that have been added to a group by setting the `GroupName` property of the SignalR message.
+You can send a message only to clients that have been added to a group by setting the `GroupName` property of the SignalR message.

 ```cs
 [FunctionName("SendMessage")]